Alexander J. Travis, VMD, PhD

 Studies of reproduction, wildlife, and public health to create healthier animals and humans

 - Male infertility, assisted reproduction.
 Poor sperm function is a common cause of infertility in animals and humans alike, but there are currently few easy and accurate tests for diagnosing the problems involved.
 Building on his expertise in sperm biology, Dr. Travis and his team have developed a male fertility test that scores the likelihood that a man’s sperm will be able to successfully fertilize an egg.
-For humans, this result can help doctors direct a couple seeking to have a child to the assisted reproduction approaches that can serve them best.
+For humans, this result can help doctors inform couples seeking to have a child about the pathway to pregnancy that can serve them best.

 Puppies born by in vitro fertilization help dogs, wildlife.
 Dr. Travis and his colleagues and students welcomed the first puppies born by in vitro fertilization on July 10, 2015 at the Baker Institute.
 The births are the first time this assisted reproduction technique, in which ova and sperm are brought together in a test tube to create embryos, has been successfully accomplished in a dog.
 This advancement could provide new strategies for preventing human and canine genetic diseases.
 To assist wildlife conservation efforts, the techniques are now being applied to help endangered canid species reproduce in captivity.